 According to a study by the British Dental Health Foundation, 35% of men regularly skip brushing at night!
 That may seem bad, but it’s the ladies who are the most likely to neglect their teeth at bedtime.
 A whopping 59% of women surveyed admitted to regularly skipping brushing their teeth before hitting the sack.

 There may be hope for the women though.
-A study published in the Journal of Periodontology shows that woman are almost twice as likely to go to their regular dental examinations as men.
+A study published in the Journal of Periodontology shows that women are almost twice as likely to go to their regular dental examinations as men.
 Women also tend to take the dentist’s advice regarding future treatment.

 In contrast, men are less likely than women to seek preventive dental care and often neglect their oral health for years: